-A background study of Indian health scenario
+A background study of the Indian health scenario

-Indian Health Sector Data: Budget spending and Insurance Levels
+Indian Health Sector Data: Budget Spending and Insurance Levels

-- The public expenditure on health sector remains a dismal show of only around 1.4% of the GDP.
+- The public expenditure on the health sector remains a dismal show of only around 1.4% of the GDP.

 - The investment in health research has been low with a modest rate of 1% of the total public health expenditure.